Managing Classifications in a Channel

 5. Customize Classification Nodes

-Each classification node can be customized:
+Each classification node can be customized with specific information and an image:

 - Select the classification node.

-- Modify its name.
+- Edit its name,

 Architecture

-- Each channel includes a root ("Root") containing all the classification nodes,
+- Each channel includes dedicated classification nodes,

 Customization

-Best Practices
+Best practices

-- Segment content to improve navigation,
+- Segment content to make navigation easier,

 Next Chapter